kartoza/docker-geoserver/README.md

 for the docker process to read / write it.

 ### Control flow properties
-if you have installed the control flow module to manage request in geoserver you need to copy the file controlflow.properties to the base of the data directory.
-You can fine tune the control flow file with other parameters as defined in the [documentation](http://docs.geoserver.org/latest/en/user/extensions/controlflow/index.html)
+The control flow module is installed by default to manage request in geoserver.You can fine tune the control flow file with other parameters as defined in the [documentation](http://docs.geoserver.org/latest/en/user/extensions/controlflow/index.html)

 ## Setting Tomcat properties